Fall 2021 Registration Information

-Psyc 200, Section 101.
-Preparing for Graduate School in Psychology.
-(First Block, 1 credit).
-This course will guide students through the graduate school application process.
-Students will learn about the different career opportunities available in various fields of psychology with a graduate degree.
-Topics will include the importance of participating in research and field work experiences, preparing for and taking the GREs, and applying to graduate schools (including letters of recommendation, interviews, and writing curriculum vitae and personal statements).
-By the end of the 8-week course, students will have the majority of their applications completed.
-Offered by Dr. Bill Evans (email@example.com; Miller 1173).
+Psyc 106.
+Preparing for Graduate School with a Psychology Major.
+(Previously Psyc 200).
+This course will guide students through graduate school selection and application processes.
+Coverage includes graduate training opportunities across sub-disciplines in psychology and appropriate preparation to pursue such opportunities.
+Topics include participating in research and fieldwork experiences, preparing for and taking the GREs, selecting appropriate programs, and applying to graduate schools (including letters of recommendation, interviews, and writing curriculum vitae and personal statements).
+Prerequisite: Psychology Majors only; Psyc 101.

 Psyc 250.
 Introduction to Abnormal Psychology.
 This course is not recommended for Psychology Majors.
 Psychology majors interested in this content should take Psyc 335, Abnormal Psychology.
 Credit cannot be earned for Psyc 335 by students who have previously taken Psyc 250.
 Psyc 250 is a course designed for non-psychology students who need a brief exposure to this content for their non-psychology academic program.

 Psyc 400.
 Special Topics – Applications of Psychological Science.
 This course will focus on the systematic application of psychological science and psychological principles to examine and understand emergence and maintenance of and potential intervention for prevailing social issues (e.g., gun control and access, cannabis legalization, environmental racism, and healthcare access).
 Empirical sources, theoretical content, and popular media will be used in conjunction with knowledge and skills garnered as psychology majors to engage in the process of applying psychological science to further understanding of social issues.
 This course is offered by Dr. Jessica Irons (email@example.com).
 Prerequisite: 1 Social Science Content Core and 1 Natural Science Content Core class.

 Fall 2021 Registration Dates and Assistance